yyang42/moulitest/README.md

 Notes
 ---
 GNL

-	**WARNING:** If the tests stop in the middle, it could mean that your get_next_line is waiting for an input from the file descriptor but nothing is coming.
+* If the tests stop in the middle, it could mean that your get_next_line is waiting for an input from the file descriptor but nothing is coming.

 Credits
 ---